bysnupy/memos/OpenStack/OpenStack__ocata_poc_part3.md

 * [part1](https://github.com/bysnupy/memos/blob/master/OpenStack/OpenStack__ocata_poc_part1.md)
 * [part2](https://github.com/bysnupy/memos/blob/master/OpenStack/OpenStack__ocata_poc_part2.md)

+The following commands can be executed from any node which installed python-openstackclient package if you have admin credentials.
+But this time the following commands were executed from controllor0 node unless otherwise noted.

 #### Step1: Creating External(Provider) and Private local(Tenant) networks with openstack CLI
-The following commands can be executed from any node which installed python-openstackclient package if you have admin credentials.
-But this time the following commands were executed from controllor0 node.

 * Create the external network which names provider_network